maxhebditch/batchgit/README.md

 ##FAQs
 ###Why are some of my repos not being found?
 When initially run, or using the `-f` flag alone, it will only search from your home folder.
-To find repos in other locations you need to use a location after the `-f` or use the add recursively function.
+To find repos in other locations you need to use a location after the `-g` or use the add recursively function.

 ##TODO
 2. ~~Tidy up output.~~ [ga7go8]